BraedonWooding/Comp1511-2019T2/linked_lists.md

 };
 ```

 In the location of `// place data here` you can put any data you want!
-You could put a string or a number or even a pokemon...
+You could put an enemy for example or a location.

 In the case of the choose your own adventure we would probably have;